Skip to main content

 “A lot of my patients tell me they feel ‘full’ for the first time in years,” Dr. Earle says.
 “Before, they would continue to eat because they never felt the sensation of satiety.
 They never felt full.”

 Her office gets “tons of inappropriate requests” from people who just want to lose a bit of weight, she says.
-While she’s sympathetic, she worries that the overwhelming demand for weight loss treatment alone could create national shortages.
+While she’s sympathetic, she worries the overwhelming demand for weight loss treatment alone could create national shortages.

 Benefits vs. Risks

 These drugs are meant to be taken long-term or even lifelong, Dr. Earle says.
-When stopped, most people regain weight.
-Some regain all the weight they lost; others about half the weight they lost, Dr. Earle says.
+When they’re stopped, most people regain weight.
+Some regain all the weight they lost; others about half, Dr. Earle says.

 “But my patients who have really made changes to their diet and lifestyle don’t regain all the weight they lost,” she says.
-“Sometimes these drugs can give people the nudge they needed to exercise and change how they eat.
+“Sometimes these drugs can give people the nudge they need to exercise and change how they eat.
 They’re the most likely to keep some of the weight off.”

 Both types of these drugs commonly cause nausea, bloating, diarrhea and constipation when a person first starts taking the medication.
 Sometimes the drugs cause repeat vomiting, and the patient needs to stop the treatment.
 Generally, the side effects fade within a week of starting the drug or increasing the dose.